basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 {"map":{"language":"erlang","module":"riak_mapreduce","function":"map_object_value"}}
 ```

-The above would run the Erlang function `riak_mapreduce:map_object_value/3`, whose compiled beam file should be discoverable by each Riak node process (more details can be found under [[Erlang Named Functions]]).
+The above would run the Erlang function `riak_mapreduce:map_object_value/3`, whose compiled beam file should be discoverable by each Riak node process (more details can be found under [[advanced commit hooks]]).

 Map phases may also be passed static arguments by using the `arg` spec field.